-Define Scope is one of the 47 process defined in the PMBOK Guide, Fifth Edition, by PMI.
+Define Scope is one of the 47 process defined in the PMBOK Guide, Sixth Edition, by PMI.
 It belongs to the Scope Management knowledge area, and the Planning process group.

 Define Scope is focused on getting a clear understanding of the project scope, and clarifying on what exactly will be delivered at the end of the project.